Fody/MethodDecorator/README.md

 	}

 Then all your code marked by attribyte [TestMethod] will be intersected by IntersectMethodsMarkedByAttribute methods.
-You can have IntersectMethodsMarkedByAttribute if you want (don't have idea why).
-MethodDecorator searching IntersectMethodsMarkedByAttribute by predicate StartsWith("IntersectMethodsMarkedByAttribute")
+You can have many IntersectMethodsMarkedByAttribute if you want (don't have idea why).
+MethodDecorator search IntersectMethodsMarkedByAttribute by predicate StartsWith("IntersectMethodsMarkedByAttribute")

 ### How to get it